-On July 25, a group of pastors gathered at Princeton Theological Seminary’s Farminary, as the final activity of their three-date retreat.
-At first glance, one might wonder, what does farming have to do with pastoral ministry?
+On July 25, a group of pastors gathered at Princeton Theological Seminary’s Farminary for the final activity of their three-date retreat.
+At first glance one might wonder, what does farming have to do with pastoral ministry?
 A lot, as it turns out.

 Dr. Nate Stucky led the pastors on a tour of the farm and shared the lessons he’d gleaned over the last 9 years of bringing farming and theology into conversation with each other.
 As the pastors in the Mosaic program pulled weeds, tilled the earth, and spread compost, they learned leadership lessons that would strengthen their ministry.